 Swank had spent years traveling to the Mexican capital and photographing its surreal street scenes – street advertisements are next level in Mexico City – before deciding to move there.
 As an artist, he uses recyclable materials and paper waste through a mix of techniques that makes his pieces stand out.
 He hopes his work helps to raise awareness about the buildup of waste and trash, while giving life to things that would end up in a landfill.

 But his artform also helped him regain his own way back to life.

 “I displayed my art as a narrative for other paintings and interventions.
 But then one day working in the streets after my diagnosis with HIV, I lost my mind.”
 He discovered he had survivor’s guilt 30 years after watching his friends fade away during the AIDS pandemic.
 “I began tearing the paper from the walls.
 The HIV medicines I’d started were making me insane.
 I was shedding weight and I was hearing voices.”

 It took several months for Micheal’s physical and mental health to regain balance but as soon as it did he got back into the studio, working on new methods to bring his art to life.

-Then the papers and advertisements disappeared, one of Covid’s unintended consequences.
+Then the papers and advertisements disappeared.

 An unexpected side effect of the Covid-19 pandemic has been the disappearance of viral advertisements for cultural events.
 Paper waste is no longer available to Swank like it used to be.
 A year without cultural events has left only a small layer of advertisements for KN95 masks and posters warning of Covid-19 dangers.